clannable/pdf-image-bundler/README.md

 This tool uses LaTeX to generate a PDF file where each page is the exact print size of the image on it.
 The "Image Scale" field will scale all input image files, so if your images are bigger than the rough page size desired, they can be shrunk down.

-**Planned Features (so far)**
+Additional features
-- Additional page layout options
+- Add image captions to page with "Caption Sidebar" layout
-    - Include image caption on page
+  - Loads image caption from IPTC data, can be customized w/o affecting image metadata
-    - Multiple images per page (i.e. two-column)
-- Per-image scale settings
+  - Sidebar position and width can be modified for each image
+- Save and load bundles
+  - Save bundle files list, settings, custom captions so bundles can be worked on in multiple sessions

+**Planned Features**
+- Selecting caption font, text size
 - Better look and feel

 ![UI window](./docs/window2.jpg)
+Screenshot is out of date, will update eventually.

 ## Requirements